IFPA Logo

 Conditions

-This Contest is subject to federal, state, and local laws and regulations of the United Arab Emirate.
+This Contest is subject to federal, state, and local laws and regulations of the United Arab Emirates.
 Certain restrictions may apply.
-Entries void if the Sponsor determines the entry to not be an original, or if the entries are illegible, incomplete, damaged, irregular, altered, counterfeit, produced in error or obtained through fraud or theft.
+Entries are void if the Sponsor determines the entry to not be an original or if the entries are illegible, incomplete, damaged, irregular, altered, counterfeit, produced in error or obtained through fraud or theft.

-Participants also agree (a) to be bound by these Official Rules; (b) that the decisions of the Judges are final on all matters relating to the award contest; and (c) if he/she wins that Organiser / Sponsor may use each winner’s name, photograph, likeness, and/or voice in any publicity or advertising relating to the Contest or future promotions without compensation or approval.
+Participants also agree (a) to be bound by these Official Rules; (b) that the decisions of the Judges are final on all matters relating to the award contest; and (c) if he/she wins, that Organiser / Sponsor may use each winner’s name, photograph, likeness, and/or voice in any publicity or advertising relating to the Contest or future promotions without compensation or approval.
 Any International state and local taxes, fees and surcharges on prizes are the sole responsibility of the prize winners.
-If the selected winner(s) of any prize are/is ineligible or refuses the prize, the prize will be forfeited and Organisers, in their sole discretion, may choose whether to award the prize to another entrant.
+If the selected winner(s) of any prize are/is ineligible or refuses, the prize will be forfeited.
+In their sole discretion, Organisers may choose whether to award the prize to another entrant.

-Prizes that are formed as Educational Programs or Workshops are only available on the date and time specified in the general entry information.
-Any other physical prizes of any type that may be awarded by sponsors or organisers, shall be collected at the Award Ceremony.
+Prizes formed as Educational Programs or Workshops are only available on the date and time specified in the general entry information.
+Any other physical prizes that sponsors or organisers may award shall be collected at the Award Ceremony.

 Right to Cancel or Suspend

-If for any reason the award contest is not capable of running as planned, due to infection by computer virus, bugs, worms, trojan horses, denial of service attacks, tampering, unauthorised intervention, fraud, technical failures, or any other causes beyond the control of the Organisers that corrupt or affect the administration, security, fairness, integrity, or proper conduct of this Contest, Sponsors reserve the right, at their sole discretion, to disqualify any individual(s) who tamper with the entry process, and/or to cancel, terminate, modify, or suspend the Contest.
+If, for any reason, the award contest is not capable of running as planned due to infection by computer viruses, bugs, worms, trojan horses, denial of service attacks, tampering, unauthorised intervention, fraud, technical failures, or any other causes beyond the control of the Organisers that corrupt or affect the administration, security, fairness, integrity, or proper conduct of this Contest, Sponsors reserve the right, at their sole discretion, to disqualify any individual(s) who tamper with the entry process, and/or to cancel, terminate, modify, or suspend the Contest.